-Code Description 401 Committing or promoting any act or expression of a threatening nature directed to any individual or group of teachers, other staff members, students, or other groups, including but not limited to actions such as making bomb threats, creating "kill lists," posting threats on social media, etc. 402 Harassment, intimidation or bullying of a student, students, or school personnel on/off school grounds For the purposes of this policy, the term repeated "harassment, intimidation or bullying" means any intentional written, verbal, electronic or physical act toward a student has exhibited toward another particular student more than once and the behavior: (1) causes mental or physical harm to the other student; and (2) is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+Code Description Committing or promoting any act or expression of a threatening nature directed to any incomposition of teachers, other staff members, students, or other groups, including but not limited to making bomb threats, creating "kill lists," posting threats on social media, etc. 402 Harassment, intimidation or bullying of a student, students, or school personnel on/off school grounds For the purposes of this policy, the term repeated "harassment, intimidation or bullying" means any intentional written, verbal, electronic or physical act toward a student has exhibited toward another particular student more than once and the behavior: (1) causes mental or physical harm to the other student; and (2) is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
 403 Engaging in escalated activities that may cause fear or panic in an individual or group.
 404 Oral, written or social media threats to harm individuals, groups, or school community.
-405 Disrespect to staff or an inappropriate behavior that involves physical contact with staff on the part of the individual.
-406 Disregard of staff direction attempting to de-escalate confrontation or attempting to continue conflict despite staff intervention.
-407 Assault on school employee or other person.
-408 Assault on student.

-^{} For students in grades PreK-3rd grade, different administrative interventions may apply for Level III discipline offenses based on Ohio Revised Code Section 3313.68.
+\ For students in grades PreK-3rd grade, different administrative interventions may apply for Level III discipline offenses based on Ohio Revised Code Section 3313.68.